TerjeNorderhaug/RetinaSDK.js/README.md

 /* Construct a composite Fingerprint from an array of texts to use for semantic filtering */ lite.createCategoryFilter(["neuron", "synapse", "retina", "neocortex"])
 > Array[677]
 ```

 #### Callbacks

+The above examples show basic use of the lite client without using callback functions to process the responses.
-Since each call to the LiteClient results in an HTTP request being made to the Cortical.io API, it is highly
+But since each call to the LiteClient results in an HTTP request being made to the Cortical.io API, it is highly
 recommended to pass a callback function as part of each method call to handle the resulting response.
 While the
 callback parameter is technically optional, if it is missing, the HTTP requests made will block code execution until
 a response is received, which can result in poor application performance.